Société J. F. Cail & Cie: Locomotives

 From 1866-1870 the company produced about 90 locomotives for the Chemins de Fer du Nord.
 It also build dozens of locomotives for other regional railroads in France.
 However, in general the market for locomotives declined, and competition was fierce.
 The Franco-Prussian War would become a turning point after which production further declined.

 Bridges

-The first bridge built by J.F Cail & Cie was the Pont d%27Arcole built in 1855 in Paris.
+The first bridge built by J.F Cail & Cie was the Pont d'Arcole built in 1855 in Paris.
 It has a span of 80 m and was remarkable for being made of Iron instead of Cast iron.
 From October 1857 till July 1859 the company then built the iron bridge over the Allier in Moulins, Allier.
 Next came the bridges for the line from Lausanne to Fribourg.
 In the 1860s the factory for iron bridges in Grenelle occupied 1.8 hectares, and had 500 employees.